 The process of creating an estimate is both an art and a craft.
-While tech savvies should analyze the future project to determine the most accurate number of hours required to create a piece of software, communication savvies should explain clients everything they need to know and retrieve as much valuable information as possible.
+While tech-savvies should analyze the future project to determine the most accurate number of hours required to create a piece of software, communication savvies should explain to clients everything they need to know and retrieve as much valuable information as possible.

 Despite all the nuanced complexity of this process, there is a simple checklist that will help to ensure that you have everything required for the most accurate estimate:

 1) Find Out Client’s Expectations